 Students can take up to two Honors courses (section and/or contracts) per semester.
-Honors students are required to take at least Honors course per semester.
-A student can request a waiver of the one course per semester rule by consulting with the staff of the Honors College during registration process.
+Honors students are required to take at least 3 credit hours as Honors per fall and spring semester.
+A student can request a waiver of the 3 Honors credit hour rule by consulting with the staff of the Honors College during the registration process.

 Every time an Honors course or contract is completed, it is listed on the student’s transcript as an Honors course.
 After completing the required hours and the senior project, and upon commencement, the student’s transcript will also be stamped that they fulfilled the requirements of the Honors College.
 These listings make the students more competitive when applying for graduate schools or job positions.

 GPA Requirement While in the Honors College

 After being accepted into the Honors College, the student must maintain a 3.25 GPA throughout their degree program even in semesters they are not taking Honors courses.